abstractiondev/AzureWebFarm/README.md

 * Support environment-based config transforms out of the box for web.config, app.config, servicedefinition.csdef and serviceconfiguration.cscfg
 * Make debugging background workers easier by logging console output and any exceptions to table storage
 * Use checksum comparison for syncing the package and capture the trace output so it can be logged somewhere for inspection
+* Update README to explain how to hook into exception logging